 Reporting a breach

-Any report made to the Development Control team are dealt with on a confidential basis.
+Any report made to the Development Control team is dealt with on a confidential basis.

-All reports of breaches of planning control are taken seriously and we will try to keep you informed of how matters progress.
+All reports of breaches of planning control are taken seriously and we will try to keep you informed of how matters progress, although we are unable to give regular updates, and this means we may not contact you until the end of the investigation.

-You can tell us about a breach of planning controls by emailing:
+We no longer accept enforcement complaints via email.
+You can tell us of a breach of planning control by completing the form.

 See the action we have taken